cmsc389T-spring23/Team3/Projects/P2/app/README.md

 To test this function in testGhostValidMoves(), I created a MainFrame which initializes a game simulation.
 To do initial tests of ghost, I created a pacman object and added it to the frame.
 After running the game, I could place the ghost at a location where I knew what the valid moves should be.
 The test correctly returns all the locations that are not walls.
 To test that the function still returns a location with another ghost, I created a second ghost and added it to the map.
 I then ran the test again and it returned the same correct locations of valid moves for the ghost since that ghost is allowed to go through another ghost.

+### is_pacman_in_range()
+This function is used by the Ghost class to check if pacman is within attack distance, doing so by checking the surrounding coordinates for pacman type objects.

+The test is the same as the test for is_ghost_in_range() but with the logic called by the ghost instead of pacman.

 ---
 ## Map Functions